 The State of Alabama monument is south of Gettysburg on South Confederate Avenue.
-(Tour map: South Confederate Avenue) It was dedicated in 1933 by the Alabama Division of the United Daughters of the Confederacy dedicated the monument in 1933.
+(South Confederate Avenue tour map) The Alabama Division of the United Daughters of the Confederacy dedicated the monument in 1933.

 Joseph W. Urner of Maryland designed and sculpted the monument.
-It represents the Sprit of Alabama pointing the way forward while a wounded soldier passes a cartridge box to his comrade, representing the determination to continue the struggle.
+It represents the Spirit of Alabama pointing the way forward.
+A wounded soldier passes a cartridge box to his comrade, representing the determination to continue the struggle.

 The monument stands where General Evander Law’s Alabama Brigade began their assault toward Little Round Top on July 2nd after a grueling 18 mile approach march.